HEERAL-d1606/WeatherAPP_React/README.md

 - **OpenWeatherMap API:** Provides weather data for cities.
 Accessed via API requests to get current weather conditions.
 - **CSS:** Used for styling and layout of the application, including responsive design and component-specific styles.

+Please look at the master branch for full code.